-Burnout can have a lasting impact on the brain’s physical structure.
+Experiencing a burnout can have a lasting impact on the brain’s physical structure.
+Burnouts can cause your body to develop incurable chronic illnesses.
 There is also a strong correlation between long-term stress and significant loss of grey matter.

 In today’s burnout work culture, it’s all too easy to overlook your basic human needs, but meeting them is a prerequisite for achieving your full potential.
 Re-establish the agency you have over your own life in little ways, bit by bit, and those small wins will propel your progress forward, leaving you feeling even more motivated.
 Having a support squad that’s going to have your back when you’re working through tough workplace challenges.